A Data Engineer cryopreserved in 2010 and woken up by mischief today would no longer understand much about modern stack data.

 The Data Lake is a bathtub in which all data is poured in bulk without any transformations or processing, in its raw state.
 This Data Scientists’ tool serves for very advanced data use cases such as Machine Learning.

 The Data Warehouse remains a “warehouse” organizing data in a structured way, even if its capacities to integrate semi-structured data are clearly increasing.
 These capabilities’ development elsewhere makes DWH increasingly pivotal – unlike the “pure” Data Lake, which increasingly plays a secondary role.
 We shall return to it.

-Let’s now review each of these bricks of the modern stack data.
+Let’s now review each of these bricks of the modern data stack.

 It stores structured and semi-structured enterprise data and is not just a database.
 It’s also a data laboratory, a veritable machine.
 It is a place of data preparation and transformation via one main tool: SQL, even if Python is increasingly used (but that is another subject).

-The Data Warehouse Cloud is sometimes built downstream of a Data Lake which serves, as a catch-all, a tub of data stored in their raw state.
+The Cloud Data Warehouse is sometimes built downstream of a Data Lake which serves, as a catch-all, a tub of data stored in its raw state.

-We can well use both Data Lake and Data Warehouse Cloud.
+We can well use both Data Lake and Cloud Data Warehouse.
 You don’t necessarily have to choose between the two technologies.
 To be honest, they fulfill different roles and can be complementary…even if it’s a safe bet that the two technologies are called to merge.

 However, the entire modern data stack is organized around the Cloud Data Warehouse, connected or merged with the Data Lake.

 As seen in the first section of the article, EL(T) solutions prevail over traditional ETL tools.
 This evolution reflects a transformation in the data integration process, a significant evolution in building the data pipeline.